AbdullahHamadax/OOP-Learning-Projects/README.md

 - `Motorcycle.java`: A class representing motorcycle-specific properties and behaviors.
 - `Truck.java`: A class representing truck-specific properties and behaviors.
 - `Car.java`: A class representing car-specific properties and behaviors.
+( New classes will be added soon! )

 ## 🤝 Contributing